Today, we visited many exciting places in Beijing. It was like walking through the pages of a history book.

 Food Market.

 On our way to dinner this evening, we stopped at a Chinese food market in Beijing.
-I tried 3 of the assorted offerings being sold, firstly I tried a starfish.
+I tried 3 of the assorted offerings being sold.
+Firstly, I tried a starfish.
 Not having eaten a starfish before, I went to eat it raw.
-The horrified stall holder shouted at my barbaric manners, took it off me & plunged it into hot oil to deep fry it.
-I grabbed one leg for myself & passed the remaining legs to Mel, Dave, April & Rob, offering the remaining body part to Tracy.
+The horrified stall holder shouted at my barbaric manners, took it off me and plunged it into hot oil to deep fry it.
+I grabbed one leg for myself and passed the remaining legs to Mel, Dave, April and Rob, offering the remaining body part to Tracy.

-All the people with a starfish leg soon made short work of it, but Tracy couldn't swallow her bit & spat it out.
+All the people with a starfish leg soon made short work of it, but Tracy couldn't swallow her bit and spat it out.

 Mel then returned with a spicy snake skewer, which we ate.
 It was a bit chewy, but the sauce was delightful.
 I decided we couldn't leave without trying a large scorpion skewer.
-Tracy declined, but after I swallowed the first scorpion, Mel soon polished off the second & we then took a short walk through Beijing to go for our main meal of the day.
+Tracy declined, but after I swallowed the first scorpion, Mel soon polished off the second, and we took a short walk through Beijing to go for our main meal of the day.